 Please be aware that this website may contain images, voices or names of deceased persons in the photographs, film, audio recordings or printed material.

-An illustrated colour booklet Art into Health: Puntu Palyarrikuwanpa [Aboriginal Men Becoming Well] has been published by the Lowitja Institute to accompany a collection of paintings by Aboriginal men from Western Australia’s arid north-west that were exhibited in Perth during September 2011.
+An illustrated colour booklet Art into Health: Puntu Palyarrikuwanpa [Aboriginal Men Becoming Well] was published by the Lowitja Institute in 2011 to accompany a collection of paintings by Aboriginal men from Western Australia’s arid north-west that were exhibited in Perth during September 2011.
 The booklet includes commentaries by three Aboriginal leaders in health, Dr Mick Adams, Dr Mark Wenitong and Dr Alex Brown.

 The paintings, created between 2002 and 2011, constitute a unique collection of art where, for the first time, a group of older, middle-aged and young Aboriginal men offer perspectives on their lives and wellbeing.
 Using contemporary techniques and methods, the artists present a wide range of narratives that link ancient ways of understanding and describing their world and wellbeing today.
 The collection provides an important and valuable body of knowledge about the health of Aboriginal men living in remote desert regions.

 The booklet and the exhibition were compiled and curated by Dr Brian McCoy, a Senior Research Fellow in Aboriginal and Torres Strait Islander Health at La Trobe University, with support from the Baker IDI and the Mary MacKillop Foundation.
 Dr McCoy was Project Leader for the CRC for Aboriginal Health research collaboration ‘Developing, Sustaining and Evaluating Health Programs for Aboriginal Men’, which aimed to identify the key factors underlying the desert men’s health and wellbeing, and to provide support for the men to share their stories.